carbon-io/presentation__gluecon-2017/README.md

 ## (6) Collections

-Collections are an abstraction on top of ```Endpoints```s that provide a higher-level interface for implemeting access to a collection of resources.
+Collections are an abstraction on top of ```Endpoints```s that provide a higher-level interface for implementing access to a collection of resources.

 Common use case: